svanichkin/say/README.md

 # Say

-Say is a terminal‑first voice and video call utility that builds an embedded Yggdrasil node and speaks directly to other peers over the Ygg overlay network.
+Say is a terminal‑first voice and video call utility that builds an embedded Yggdrasil node via [ygg](https://github.com/svanichkin/ygg) and speaks directly to other peers over the Ygg overlay network.
 Audio is captured with [malgo](https://github.com/gen2brain/malgo) (miniaudio), encoded as G.722, and optionally sent via UDP for lower latency.
 Video frames are sourced through [gocam](https://github.com/svanichkin/gocam), compressed then